arkig/spark-ec2/packer/README.md

 Note that you can call this script from any working directory and it will work.

-You can then use the resulting image by passing it to the ec2/spark_ec2.py script (in the spark github repo) using the --ami argument.
 Please note that the image is likely not compatible with the configuration in the original spark-ec2 scripts.
-You should therefore use those in this repo.
-This may require modification of spark_ec2.py to point to this repo.

 ## Generated AMIs

 Generated images are EBS-backed.

 Currently, only Hardware Virtual Machine (HVM) virtualisation is implemented.
 This covers the majority of recent instance types.
 Paravirtual (PV) is easily added.

 # Prerequisites